John Kantner, Dean, The Graduate School

 Once the Graduate School has received your transcripts and test scores, your application will be referred to the graduate director of the program to which you are applying.
 The department will then review your application, make an admission decision, and notify us.
 The Graduate School no longer mails admission decision letters.
-Instead, the Graduate School will send official admissions decisions via e-mail within 24-48 hours.
+Instead, the Graduate School will send official admissions decisions via e-mail.
 Applicants can also view these communications in myWings under My UNF Communications.

 - The University of North Florida subscribes to affirmative action and equal opportunity, and does not discriminate in its programs or activities on the basis of race, color, sexual orientation, gender identity/expression, national origin, sex, disability, veteran status, age, marital status, religion, genetic information, or any other basis; and seeks to foster diversity and inclusion for the dignity and well-being of those comprising the UNF community.